Male-as-norm principle: Gerda Lerner

-Over the course of her career, feminist historian Gerda Lerner focuses on patriarchal power and the history of the subordination of women.
-By examining gender stratification in various societies throughout human history in accordance with language, Lerner provides an in-depth look into the historical and modern significance of the male-as-norm principle.
-She was one of the founders of the field of women's history and played a key role in the development of women's history curricula.
-In Lerner's book The Creation of Patriarchy (1986), she addresses how men have in history appropriated the major symbols of female power, constructed religions around "the counterfactual metaphor of male procreativity," and have "redefined female existence in a narrow and sexually dependent way."
-She explains that the metaphors for gender, created and promoted by men, have "expressed the male as norm and the female as deviant; the male as whole and powerful, the female as unfinished, mutilated, and lacking in autonomy."
-According to Lerner, men have constructed, explained, and defined the world in their own terms and have placed themselves at the center of discourse.
+Over the course of her career, feminist historian Gerda Lerner focused on patriarchal power and the history of women's subordination.
+She provided insights into the historical and contemporary significance of the male-as-norm principle by examining gender stratification across societies throughout human history, as reflected in language.
+She was one of the founders of the field of women's history and played a major role in developing women's history curricula.

+In her 1986 book The Creation of Patriarchy, Lerner addressed how men have historically appropriated the major symbols of female power, constructed religions around "the counterfactual metaphor of male procreativity", and have "redefined female existence in a narrow and sexually dependent way", She explained that the metaphors for gender, created and promoted by men, have "expressed the male as norm and the female as deviant; the male as whole and powerful, the female as unfinished, mutilated, and lacking in autonomy", According to Lerner, men have constructed, explained, and defined the world in their own terms and have placed themselves at the center of discourse.

-Lerner goes on to explain how men, by establishing male-centered language and discourse as the norm, have in turn demanded an androcentric perspective and necessitated the conceptualization of women as less than men and have distorted the definition of woman to the degree that their experiences, autonomy, and viewpoints have been lost to modern consideration.
-In turn, men have come to believe that their experiences, viewpoint, and ideas represent all of human experience and thought.
-She concludes that as long as men are unable to recognize the female perspective and as long as they believe they have the only legitimate human experience, they will be unable to accurately define and understand reality.
+Lerner explained how men, by establishing male-centered language and discourse as the norm, have in turn demanded an androcentric perspective, necessitated the conceptualization of women as less than men, and have distorted the definition of woman to the degree that their experiences, autonomy, and viewpoints have been lost to modern consideration.
+In turn, men have come to believe that their experiences, viewpoints, and ideas represent all of human experience and thought.
+She concluded that, as long as men are unable to recognize the female perspective and believe that they have the only legitimate human experience, they will be unable to define and understand reality accurately.

 Modern perspectives

 Sue Wilkinson

-Sue Wilkinson, a professor of Feminist and Health Studies from Loughborough University, wrote in 1997 that there are distinct theoretical traditions in feminism that assert women's inferiority, two of which are rooted in the idea of male as norm.
-First, psychology has mismeasured women throughout its history by taking a male-as-norm perspective which categorizes females as deviant; or, in the words of Simone De Beauvoir, the science of psychology has systematically "otherized" women.
-Wilkinson also sees women's inferiority asserted through psychologists seeking a different perspective, the female perspective, by listening to women's voices and drawing on, and feeding back into, preconceived ideas regarding female moral and cognitive processes as they differ from those of males.
-Wilkinson writes that we should reconstruct the question of sex differences and that we need to dismantle maleness and femaleness as fundamental categories.
+Sue Wilkinson, a professor of Feminist and Health Studies from Loughborough University, wrote in 1997 that there are distinct theoretical traditions in feminism that assert women's inferiority, two of which are rooted in the idea of the male-as-norm principle.

+First, psychology has mismeasured women throughout its history by taking a male-as-norm perspective, which categorizes females as deviant; or, in the words of Simone De Beauvoir, the science of psychology has systematically "otherized" women.

+Wilkinson also sees women's inferiority asserted through psychologists seeking a different perspective, the female perspective, by listening to women's voices and drawing on and feeding back into preconceived ideas regarding female moral and cognitive processes as they differ from those of males.
+Wilkinson writes that the question of sex differences should be reconstructed and that masculinity and femininity as fundamental categories need to be dismantled.